 The unit is comprised of five teams working closely together and includes representatives from Her Majesty's Revenue and Customs, UK Border Agency and the National Crime Agency.
 Those teams are: the Regional Intelligence Unit (RIU), the Regional Crime Unit (RCU), the Regional Asset Recovery Team (RART), Regional Cyber Crime Unit (RCCU) and the Protected Persons Service Unit (PPS).

-Find out more about the work of TITAN.
+Find out more about the work of the North West Regional Organised Crime Unit.

 The North West Motorway Police Group works together to police the roads of the North West.
 Merseyside, Cheshire, Lancashire, and Greater Manchester Police work together to form the group.
 The regional control centre is based in Newton-le-Willows and is responsible for deploying and maintaining contact with all police and Highways Agency patrol motorways totalling 810 miles.
 The group was set up in June 2008 in partnership with the Highways agency.
 The collaboration was instigated to ensure a co-ordinated approach to tackle the key priorities identified.